rutuja281/Case-study-1/README.md

-1. I added a new file to check if my workflow is running as expected
+1. I added  new_file.txt to check if my workflow is running as expected